endel/gamebundler/README.md

 - Single-component "Playground"
 - Component-driven / Storybook / "Playground"
 - Dynamically importing, loading, and using a `.bundle.ts`
-- Dynamically importing and executing code for "game levels"
+- Dynamically importing and executing code as "game levels"

 **Nice to have**